-Mobile click fraud: Understanding click spam & click injection
+Types of mobile click fraud: Understanding click spam and click injection

 We often get the question: isn't fraud prevention a bit of a cat-and-mouse game?

 And, in reality, the answer is yes.
 Even in our regular, day-to-day fraud prevention work, this is obvious.
-As you turn on any of the filters in our Fraud Prevention Suite for the first time, chances are that our filters will immediately catch some volume of suspicious attributions.
+As you turn on any of the filters in our Fraud Prevention Suite for the first time, our filters will immediately identify and reject fraudulent activities from attributions.

-But as the minutes and hours go on, the volume rapidly drops.
+But as the days and weeks pass, the volume rapidly drops.
 This is a mouse caught in the open when the light goes on.
-The fraudster will notice they’re no longer given credit for any installs, causing their CPIs to plummet.
-Once this happens, they will redirect their attention to other campaigns and other apps, so it’s important to stay educated about various fraud techniques.
+The fraudster will notice they’re no longer given credit for installs, causing their CPIs to plummet.
+Once this happens, they will redirect their attention to other unprotected campaigns and apps, so it’s important to stay educated about the various fraud methods.

 In this article, we’ll take a look at two common types of mobile click fraud — click spam and click injection — and how we filter them.

-There’s one particular technique by which fraudster poach organic users.
-Known as click spam, this type of fraud happens when a fraudster attributes clicks to users who haven’t made them.
-It starts when a user lands on a mobile web page or in an app which a fraudster is operating.
+When it comes to ad fraud techniques, there’s one particular method by which fraudsters poach organic users.
+Known as click spam, this type of fraud happens when a fraudster executes clicks for users who haven’t made them and claim credit for random installs the user made.
+It starts when a user lands on a mobile web page or in an app that a fraudster is operating.
 From there, any one of several kinds of click fraud could take place:

 - The mobile web page could be executing mobile click fraud in the background without visible ads, or ads which can be interacted with.